-The mission of the Mershon Center is to advance the understanding of national security in a global context.
+The mission of the Mershon Center is to advance interdisciplinary and collaborative approaches to international, national, and human security.
 Our understanding of international security draws from a wide range of perspectives, approaches, and substantive foci.
 Consequently, successful applicants may come from a variety of disciplines, including anthropology, communications, economics, geography, history, law, philosophy, political science, public affairs/administration, public policy, psychology, sociology, and other disciplines that engage international security broadly conceived.

-The center places an especially strong emphasis on supporting interdisciplinary research.
-Applicants are encouraged to develop collaborative interdisciplinary proposals that include a statement on how their project will contribute to the interdisciplinary development of knowledge.
-Interdisciplinary teams should strive to become more than the sum of their parts.
-The strongest team proposals will imagine a breakthrough that might come from active conceptual, methodological, and epistemological engagement across disciplines.
-Toward this end, promising teams will have a plan for their collaborative process.
+The center places an especially strong emphasis on supporting student proposals related the Centers’ three research clusters: American Foreign and Military Policy, Security and Governance, and Recovering from Violence.
+Applicants are encouraged to submit proposals that include a statement on how their project will contribute to the interdisciplinary development of knowledge toward these foci.
 (For suggestions, see R. Bendix et. al., Sustaining Interdisciplinary Collaboration: A Guide for the Academy, University of Illinois Press, 2017.)

-To learn more about the types of projects being funded, please see project summaries on the Mershon Center website under Research and past Annual Reports.
+To learn more about the Mershon Center research clusters, please see the summaries on the Mershon Center website under Research.

 Student research grant applications must include five parts:

 - Standard cover sheet that includes 500-word abstract of the project.
-In a paragraph, explain to an interdisciplinary audience how your project will advance the understanding of international and national security, broadly defined.
+In a paragraph, explain to an interdisciplinary audience how your project will advance the understanding of international, national, and human security, broadly defined.

 - Three- to five-page double-spaced proposal detailing the project or dissertation.